rchancode/clj-thymeleaf/README.md

   (render-file engine "test" {:title "Hello"}))
 ```

-`render-file` will return string.
+By default, the `render-file` function produces a string.
+You can also redirect the output to a `java.io.Writer` by passing it

-Optionally, you can also pass a `java.io.Writer` as the last argument to `render-file` function.
+as the last argument to the function.

 ## License